reMarkable/cobalt/README.md

 * Use the demo_reporter to generate a report
   * Type `2` to run the Forculus report demo
   * Open the displayed URL in your browser and see the visualization.

+## Generating PEM Files
+Cobalt uses a custom public-key encryption scheme in which the Encoder encrypts Observations to the public key of the Analyzer before sending them to the Shuffler.
+This is a key part of the design of Cobalt and we refer to it via the slogan "The Shuffler shuffles sealed envelopes" meaning that the Shuffler does not get to see the data that it is shuffling.
+In order for this to work it is necessary for there to be public/private key PEM files that can be read by the Encoder and the Analyzer.
+The end-to-end test uses the PEM files located in the *end_to_end_tests* directory named *analyzer_private_key.pem.e2e_test* and *analyzer_public_key.pem.e2e_test*.
+But for running Cobalt in any other environment we do not want to check in a private key into source control and so we ask each developer to generate their own key pair.

+`./cobaltb.py generate_keys`

+Then follow the instructions to copy the generated contents into files named *analyzer_public.pem* and *analyzer_private.pem* in your source root directory.
+If these files are present they will automatically get used by several of the commands including running the demo manually and deploying to Google Container Engine (discussed below).

+### Encryption to the Shuffler
+In addition to the encryption to the Analyzer mentioned above there is a second layer of encryption in which *Envelopes* are encrypted to the public key of the *Shuffler*.
+The purpose of this layer of encryption is that TLS between the Encoder and the Shuffler may be terminated prior to reaching the Shuffler in some load-balanced environments.
+We need a second public/private key pair for this encryption.
+The end-to-end test uses the PEM files located in the *end_to_end_tests* directory named *shuffler_private_key.pem.e2e_test* and *shuffler_public_key.pem.e2e_test*.
+But for running Cobalt in any other environment follow the instructions above for generating *analyzer_public.pem* and *analyzer_private.pem* but this time create two new files named *shuffler_public.pem* and *shuffler_private.pem*

 ## Using TLS
 Communication to the Shuffler, Analyzer and ReportMaster uses gRPC which allows